 The Paris Pass gives you access to over 60 attractions like the Notre Dame Cathedral, the Arc De Triomphe, the Seine river cruise, the Louvre Museum, and more.

 If you’re looking for photo opportunities in an affordable neighborhood, try the historic neighborhood of Montmartre, frequented by the city’s poorest artists in the early 20th century.
 Montmartre is the place to be on a budget.
 It draws thousands of visitors looking for a cheap Parisian vacation!

 If you want to experience an authentic Parisian vibe, you can stroll along the Seine or Latin Historic Quarter.
 The city of Paris offers free guided tours, called Paris Greeters which can help you discover different neighborhoods of the city.

 On the first Sunday of the month, most museums are free but you should expect to find many crowds.
-If you love ancient art, you can explore the Petit Palais museum.
+If you love ancient art, you can explore the Petit Palais Museum.
 It features important French paintings and sculptures from as early as the 18th century.
-Another free museum is Musee Carnavalet.
-Check out more free Paris museums.
+Another free museum is Musée Carnavalet.

 Free Parks & Gardens